jpavelka/IMSE780/md_src/sections/stochastic_processes/markov_chains.md

 Not all recurrent states are created equal, however.
 States 0 and 3 in the gambling example have the property that once they are visited, the process will never leave that state.
 Such a recurrent state is also called an **absorbing state**.
 A state $i$ is an absorbing state if and only if $p_{ii}=1$.

 It is worth noting that recurrence and transience are both **class properties**, i.e. a property that must be shared between every state in the same class.
-Thus if $i$ and $j$ are two states in the same recurrence class, it must be that $i$ and $j$ are either both recurrent or both transient.
+Thus if $i$ and $j$ are two states in the same communication class, it must be that $i$ and $j$ are either both recurrent or both transient.

 <h4>Periodicity</h4>